 - Foods which contribute to hyperinsulinemia, such as refined sugar and flour should be eliminated from a cancer-protective diet (7).

-- Dietary sugar intake increases the risks of breast cancer development (8).
+- Dietary sugar intake increases the risks of breast cancer development in animal studies (8).

 - A prospective study found that those consuming the most sugar (particularly sugar-sweetened beverages) had a higher risk of developing pancreatic cancer (9).